jvanlangen/ReadersWriterLockAsync/README.md

 ## Some readers and writers

-Let's add two readers and then two writers.
+Let's add two readers and then two writers followed by a reader.
 The expected behavior should be:
 1) reader A and B should run parallel
 2) writer C
 3) writer D
+4) reader E

 ```csharp
 // Initialize an array with some readers and writers.